idun-corp/docs/ProptechOS-Service-Object/README.md

 #### Dispatcher types

 ServiceObject API develops integration with different dispatcher types and the list of supported types will grow in the future.
-Clients that want to create an instance of a dispatcher have to submit a request with required information depending on the type of the dispatcher and then set up routing for ServiceObjects that will instruct the dispatcher which service objects should be dispatched by them.
-One ServiceObject could be dispatched by multiple dispatchers and a single dispatcher can dispatch multiple service objects.
+Clients that want to create an instance of a dispatcher have to submit a request with required information depending on the type of the dispatcher and then set up routing for ServiceObjects that will instruct the dispatcher which ServiceObjects should be dispatched by them.
+One ServiceObject could be dispatched by multiple dispatchers and a single dispatcher can dispatch multiple ServiceObjects.

 ### Dispatch Log